collab-uniba/EMTk/README.md

 `docker run -v <pathInTheHostMachine>:<pathInTheContainer> [...]`.

 For instance, on a Linux machine, `-v ~/shared:/shared` creates a folder named `shared` in the host system's home (if it doesn't already exist) and a folder named `shared` in the container's root.
 Whatever is put into the shared folder can be found on both the systems, allowing input and output file exchange.
-This is accomplished leveraging [Docker's bind mounts](https://docs.docker.com/storage/bind-mounts/).
+This is accomplished by leveraging [Docker's bind mounts](https://docs.docker.com/storage/bind-mounts/).

 ### Programming languages, 3rd party libs, and OS